 DISNEY PACKING LIST ESSENTIALS

-I would highly suggest bringing bottled water and snack foods along.
+I would highly suggest bringing bottled water and snack foods along for the hotel room.
 If your hotel does not have continental breakfast, bring convenience breakfast foods along too.
 Our resort did not have free breakfast.
 We saved tons of time and money eating pop tarts before heading out to Disney activities.
 It didn’t kill us, Y’all, I promise! 😉

-Besides the obvious items like outfits and toiletries, here are a few things not miss for your Walt Disney pack list:
+Besides the obvious items like outfits and toiletries, here are a few things not miss for your Walt Disney packing list:

 Cash, credit cards & travel receipts ~ Of course, you know to bring your money, but I also take receipts for reservations and all things Disney that was bought in advance.
 I know it sounds old school but you never know if technology messes up and you need to prove a transaction that you made before the trip.

 Sunscreen & Water ~ Inside all Disney water parks, counter service restaurants will give you a free cup of water when it’s hot or a free cup of hot water when it’s chilly.
 For the cold months, take packets of hot chocolate.
 When it’s warm, you can drink the water plain or you can bring electrolyte packets to ensure that no one gets dehydrated.
 You can also take these collapsible, pocket-sized water bottles.

 Preventative and post-walking bandaids ~ Any time we will be walking for long distances, I bring these high-quality blister guards.
 We also take this moleskin wrap in case someone does get a blister but there’s more walking to do.